More information about Green Castle Woods

 Changing seasons add variety as well.
 In spring there are carpets of bluebells, wild garlic and wood anemone.
 In summer look out for grassland flowers such as fleabane, sneezewort and flag iris and also lizards sunbathing.
 In autumn there’s wonderful autumnal colour, toadstools, and blackberries which visitors are welcome to pick; and in winter the waterfall is at its best.

-There is an extensive network of footpaths throughout the site, connecting to the Carmarthenshire Coast Long Distance Footpath, and fine views are to be had over the Afon Tywi and towards Carmarthen.
+There is an extensive network of footpaths throughout the site, connecting to the Carmarthenshire Coast Long Distance Footpath, and fine views over the Afon Tywi and towards Carmarthen.

 Grid Ref.
 SN391167; OS 1:50,000 Sheet No. 159